In The Manipulated Man, author Esther Vilar makes the case that women do little for the world and for society and mostly leech onto working men.

 For example, when it explains that (many) women are not interested in intellectual pursuits and focus instead on what’s practical and useful (for them).

 However, in other passages, it is equally poor in basic psychology and human understanding.

-So here I say it: it’s wrong to say that women don’t care of what men think.
+So here I say it: it’s just plain wrong of Esther Vilar to say that women don’t care of what men think.

-Women care, and care a lot, about what men think.
+Women do care, and care a lot, about what men think.

 As a matter of fact, we could probably say that what men think, for women, is a matter of procreation and non-procreation and, therefore, a matter of life and death.

 The complete lack of scientific basis in The Manipulated Man surfaces in several factually wrong passages.

 (..)
 But women are not capable of the unconditional love a child should have.
 This can easily be proved.
 Women only care for their own children, never those of others.

 Without any emotion – love, hate, or malice – she is bound to the man who works for her.